 The macadamia nuts choice was my favorite nut to go with this graham cracker.

-Take the baking dish out of the fridge and lift the whole cheesecake out of the baking dish by grabbing the tin foil ends.
+- Take the baking dish out of the fridge and lift the whole cheesecake out of the baking dish by grabbing the tin foil ends.
 The tin foil will peel off easily.
 Try not to bend the cheesecake the crust will break in half.
-Take a sharp knife and cut the squares into a big a piece as you like.
+Take a sharp knife and cut into squares the size you would like.